 Questions to ask your conveyancing solicitor before you instruct

 Conveyancers are an important part of the homebuying process.
-A good conveyancing solicitor can help things run smoothly and get those all important keys in your hand quickly, but whether or not that’s the case largely depends on who you choose to work with and what service you get from them.
+A good conveyancing solicitor can help things run smoothly, but this largely depends on who you choose to work with and what service you get from them.
 And the only way to find that out is by asking the right questions before you instruct them.

 1. How much will you charge?

-Most conveyancer quotes will include third party costs (or disbursements) such as the cost of local authority searches and, of course, Stamp Duty.
-If the quote from one conveyancer seems surprisingly low it could be that third party costs aren’t included.
-Ask for an itemised quote so you can see what the cost the conveyancer’s time actually costs.
-Our guide How Much Should Conveyancing Fees Cost gives a breakdown of what costs to look for.
+Most conveyancing quotes will include third party costs (or disbursements) such as the cost of local authority searches and Stamp Duty.
+If a quote seems surprisingly low, it could be that third party costs aren’t included in the conveyancing fees.
+Ask for an itemised quote so you can see what the conveyancer’s time actually costs.

 2. Who will handle my case?